nrkn/dom-app/README.md

 const el = div( { id: 'foo' }, span( 'Hello' ), ' World' )
 ```

-Attributes are a `Record<string,string>`
+Attributes are a `Record<string,any>` and values are converted to string via
+`value => String( value )`, with the following exception

-The `style` attribute is treated specially, the value is expected to be
+If the key is `style` and the value is not a string, the value is expected to be
 a `Partial<CSSStyleDeclaration>`:

 ```ts